hvvu2/taipei-day-trip-website/README.md

 # Backend Techniques
 ## Python Flask
 * Blueprints: Split the application into different modules by their functions.
-* Flask Session: Authenticate the member state.
+* Session: Authenticate the member state.

 ## RESTful API